mycordaapp/tasks/docs/tasks.md

 ```

 `ExecutionContext` is explained in more detail later.
 All we need to know to understand a Task is that it injects
-information that is only know at execution time, such as the connection to a stdout console, as well as providing easy
+information that is only known at execution time, such as the connection to a stdout console, as well as providing easy
 access to common services.

-All `Tasks` follow a simple Request / Response pattern with a single class for each.
+All `Tasks` follow a simple Request / Response pattern with a single class for each input (Request) and output (
+Response).
 This is important as:

 * for higher level services it allows for a lot of generalisations
 * it works very well with generics in Kotlin.

-Tasks really have two key characteristics:
+Tasks have three key characteristics:

 * do one thing well
 * provide stable and unambiguous inputs and outputs to their clients
+* conform to the rules in [Really Simple Serializer](https://github.com/mycordaapp/really-simple-serialization/blob/master/README.md)

 A simple example is below.
 For clarity there is some boiler-plate code that is normally simplified